Granada Airport Departures (GRX)

 Departing passengers can also arrive at the airport by bus or taxi, but not by train, as there is no train station on the airport grounds.
 Buses travel frequently from Granada (approximately one per hour), making stops at various locations along their journey, and will cost just 3 Euros.
 There are also three bus services per day from the bus station in Jaen.
 Taxis are more expensive, but are a popular way to quickly travel to the airport, and are available from all nearby areas.

 Granada Airport departures are available to several other airports in Spain, and these routes are offered throughout the year.
 International flights are mainly available during the busier season at the airport.
-Air Europa, Iberia and Spanair are three of the main airline companies at Granada Airport, and they have flights to Palma de Mallorca, Madrid and Barcelona.
+Air Europa and Iberia are two of the main airline companies at Granada Airport, and they have flights to Palma de Mallorca, Madrid and Barcelona.
 Iberia, operated by Air Nostrum, offers departure flights to Melilla and Tenerife-North, while Vueling Airlines offers more flights to Barcelona and Palma de Mallorca.
 Transavia France and Blu-express are the airline companies that fly internationally, to the destinations of Paris-Orly and Rome-Fiumicino.
 These are seasonal flights.
-Traffic at Granada Airport has somewhat decreased over the past few years, ending 2010 with about 978,000 passengers.
-Perhaps in future years passenger figures will be nearing the 1.5 millions again, especially with the new services offered by the popular low-cost carrier of Ryanair.

 The departure area of Granada Airport is found on the ground floor of the single terminal building, and it has a variety of facilities.
 There are twelve check-in desks and four boarding gates, as well as a cafeteria and restaurant area.
 A few shops are available for passengers with some time to spare, with the most popular being the La Tienda del Aeropuerto, selling traditional local foodstuffs, liquors, souvenirs and gifts, as well as magazines and other accessories, such as sunglasses.
 There are also duty-free stores in the secure departure area of the airport.
 Granada Airport has no full-service bank or currency exchange facility, but there are three cash machines located in the building, from the banks of Caja Rural de Granada, Caja Granada and Santander, and meeting rooms that can be hired by business professionals.
 The rooms are modern, and available for up to thirty guests.
 A VIP lounge for departing passengers can be used as well.
 Additional facilities at Granada Airport include a post office, public telephones, baby changing areas and medical facilities.